What the Medicines and Healthcare products Regulatory Agency does

 - He will also make sure that appropriate conformity assessment procedures are following.

 - However, placing the device on the market is typically the importer’s responsibility.
 It would seem that the importer and the UK Responsible person often are the same person, leading to an undesired mixing of roles.

 - The UK responsible person can immediately inform about complaints and reports from patients, users, and health care professionals about the suspected incidents for the device for which they are responsible.

 Impact of the new UK regulatory system:

-Regarding the EU market, since UK-based Notified Bodies will no longer be able to issue CE Mark certificates, most manufacturers will have to move their certificates to EU-27 based Notified Bodies at the earliest possible.
+Regarding the EU market, UK-based Notified Bodies will no longer issue CE Mark certificates.
+Most manufacturers will have to move their certificates to EU-27 based Notified Bodies at the earliest possible.

 A no-deal Brexit would isolate the UK.
 UK-based manufacturers must have an Authorized Representative and importer; both located in the EU-27, resulting in both a costly and time-consuming process.